Planning for Christmas Day:

-Buttered carrots and celery with caraway seeds (boil till ‘al dente’ then toss in butter and a teaspoon of caraway seeds and put in the oven to keep warm)
+- Buttered carrots and celery with caraway seeds (boil until ‘al dente’ then toss in butter and a teaspoon of caraway seeds and put in the oven to keep warm)

-Cranberry Jelly (Baxters with a bit of extra!)
+- Cranberry Jelly (baxters with a bit of extra port stirred through!)

 I’ve prepared all the vegetables, the stuffing and the bread sauce in advance.